aishu455/aishu455/README.md

 - 👋 Hi, I’m Aishwarya
 - 👀 I’m interested in ML and Deep learning
-- 🌱 I’m currently Working as a Deep learning intern
+- 🌱 I’m currently Working as a Data Scientist
 - 📫 How to reach me : My mail id : aishwaryawalkar599@gmail.com

 <!---